lidwinaput/CMA_FinalTerm_Migration/README.md

 ![10 Most Used Adjectives](https://github.com/lidwinaput/CMA_FinalTerm_Migration/assets/151516433/0ed4a1da-39b0-4b77-a689-33c1e952494e)

-# Analysis
+Among the top 10 most frequently used adjectives in articles related to migration and the United States, the predominant descriptor is "new," suggesting a thematic emphasis on the novel aspects of migration—whether in terms of fresh movements of people or the implementation of innovative policies.

-From the top 10 most used adjectives, the words that are utilized in the articles about migration and the United States depict novelty, hence 'new' as the most used adjective, which is related to how migration is related to new movement of people or new policies.
+Noteworthy adjectives like "American" and "political" further illuminate the lens through which migration news is presented in The New York Times.
+The use of "American" implies a perspective grounded in how the United States, its people, or policies perceive and respond to migration movements.
+This emphasis on the adjective "American" underscores a state-centric approach, wherein the portrayal of migration is filtered through the lens of the nation-state rather than centering on the experiences and perspectives of migrants themselves.

-Other adjectives that are particular such as 'american' and 'political' also show how news about migration is portrayed in the New York Times, based on how the people or policy of United States, through the adjective 'american', perceive or receive migration movements.
-This shows how the news about migration is quite state-centric or being approached through the point of view of the state, instead of emphasizing on the migrants or the people.
+Similarly, the inclusion of the term "political" underscores the framing of migration issues in the United States as inherently political.
+Rather than viewing migration as a routine phenomenon involving the movement of people between countries, the media narrative appears to depict it as a political matter intricately linked to governmental policies.
+This framing suggests a deliberate choice to position migration as a political concern, influencing public discourse and shaping perceptions of the phenomenon as closely tied to government actions and decisions.

-The adjective such as 'political' also shows how the narrative about migration in the United States is regarded as a political issue.
-Instead of considering it as a regular phenomenon where people move from one country to another, the media is portraying migration as a political issue and link it with policies issued by the government.
+Among the most common adjectives, we can find more general others such as "more", "last", "first", etc. Those adjectives, being too vague, are however not useful for our analysis

 # B. 10 Most Frequently Used Nouns in the Lead Paragraph